 Oil Market Participants (OMPs) and Energy Market Participants (EMPs) are generally categorised as Core if their principal purpose is to carry on regulated activities, or if they are a MiFID investment firm.

-If your firm’s principal purpose is to carry on activities other than regulated activities, and you are not a MiFID investment firm, you may be a Limited scope firm.
+If the firm’s principal purpose is to carry on activities other than regulated activities, and it is not a MiFID investment firm, it may be a Limited Scope firm.
+Where this applies, firms that believe they are Limited Scope should contact us.

 Retail intermediaries that do not complete RMA-B

-'Firms with current total intermediary regulated business revenue of £35 million or more per annum calculated as a 3-year rolling average' is 1 of the 6 Enhanced thresholds.
+One of the cases in which a firm is a SM&CR Enhanced firm is when its total intermediary regulated business revenue is of £35 million or more per annum calculated as a 3-year rolling average.

-Non-RMA B firms with the relevant permissions are required to self-assess annually and notify us if they have (as a 3-year rolling average) over £35m in regulated revenue from the activities undertaken using the permissions below:
+Firms with the relevant permissions that do not complete RMA-B are required to self-assess annually and notify us if they have (as a 3-year rolling average) over £35m in regulated revenue from the activities undertaken using the permissions below:

 - retail investment activities